Metabolic syndrome and Framingham risk score in obese young adults

 Background: The increase number of the metabolic syndrome (MetS) among young adults was mostly caused by obesity.
 MetS increases the risk of coronary heart disease (CHD) which can be estimated by Framingham risk score (FRS).
 The study was aimed to know the prevalence of MetS and FRS in obese young adults and to associate them with the components of MetS.

-Methods: A total of 70 male and female students aged 18 to 25 years with BMI ≥ 25 kg/m2 in Faculty of Medicine Universitas Indonesia were selected consecutively.
-The blood samples used to test fasting blood glucose, total cholesterol, high-density lipoprotein, and triglyceride were examined in Department of Clinical Pathology, Cipto Mangunkusumo Hospital after fasting for 14 to 16 hours.
+Methods: A total of 70 male and female students aged 18-25 years with BMI ≥25 kg/m2 in Faculty of Medicine Universitas Indonesia were selected consecutively.
+The blood samples used to test fasting blood glucose, total cholesterol, high-density lipoprotein, and triglyceride were examined in Department of Clinical Pathology, Cipto Mangunkusumo Hospital after fasting for 14-16 hours.
 International Diabetes Federation (IDF) definition was used to diagnose MetS.
 Univariate and bivariate analysis were done.

 Grundy SM, Brewer HB, Jr., Cleeman JI, Smith SC, Jr., Lenfant C. Definition of metabolic syndrome: Report of the National Heart, Lung, and Blood Institute/American Heart Association conference on scientific issues related to definition.
 Circulation.
 2004;109(3):433-8.